-Block randomisation ensured balance between the experimental (EG) and control (CG) groups, accounting for participants' academic tracks as the blocking variable to minimise systematic differences, such as linguistic diversity (Gelman et al., 2020).
+Block randomisation ensured balance between the experimental (EG) and control (CG) groups, accounting for participants' academic tracks as the blocking variable to minimise systematic differences, such as linguistic diversity (Gelman et al. 2020).
 This yielded 61 EG and 60 CG participants, with six excluded from test result analyses due to absences, leaving 115 participants.
 Numbers varied slightly across datasets.

-3.1 Experiment protocol
+3.1 | Experiment Protocol

-The experiment spanned three months, with instructional sessions condensed into three weeks due to the program's intensity.
-Both groups attended six one-hour concurrent sessions.
-A pretest preceded the first session, an immediate post-test followed the final session, and a delayed post-test occurred seven weeks later, constrained by the trimester's end.
+The experiment spanned 3 months, with instructional sessions condensed into 3 weeks due to the program's intensity.
+Both groups attended six 1 h concurrent sessions.
+A pre-test preceded the first session, an immediate post-test followed the final session, and a delayed post-test occurred seven weeks later, constrained by the trimester's end.
 During the fifth session, the EG completed a questionnaire, and three online focus group interviews with 15 EG participants were held one week later.